-Our student outcomes from P-6 in both English and Maths are above state means and trending clearly above the mid 60% of schools.
 NAPLAN data for our school indicates that all of our year 3 students are performing at or above a similar level to other schools after accounting for background characteristics known to make a difference to student results.
-Our year 5 students are all at above the appropriate national benchmark.
-This is in itself a sound achievement as two of the three students were exempted from the testing in year 3.
+Our year 5 students are all at or above the appropriate national benchmark; with one student being well above in Numeracy.
+This is in itself a sound achievement as one of the three students in the cohort was exempted from the testing in year 3.

-We have identified a trend area of slightly flattened results in year 4 Maths and we have addressed this through focused PD targeting assessment for learning and by deepening curriculum knowledge in the identified area.
+We had previously identified a trend area of slightly flattened results in year 4 Maths and we have addressed this through focused PD targeting assessment for learning and by deepening curriculum knowledge in the identified area.
+In 2015, NAPLAN data showed all students to be above NMS at year 5 in Numeracy.

-Year 3 students' 4-year averages in Numeracy and Reading are very significantly above the state mean.
+Year 3 students' 4-year averages in Numeracy and Reading are significantly above the state mean.
 The 4-year averages for our year 5 students in both Numeracy and Reading continue to trend upwards and are now clearly above state means.

-Our investment in development and growth of: staff knowledge and effective use of planning, focus on differentiation in learning tasks and more effective ongoing assessment to inform teaching & learning, curriculum knowledge and documentation relevant to teaching and learning will see us entering 2015 with an agreed understanding of these elements and an increased and more effective use of documentation which can impact on the teaching and learning at our school.
+We have maintained our investment in development of staff knowledge and effectiveness in the areas of: planning, focus on differentiation in learning tasks, more effective ongoing assessment to inform teaching & learning, curriculum knowledge and documentation relevant to teaching and learning.
+The agreed understanding of these elements with which we began 2016, coupled with the more effective use of documentation will have a highly positive impact on the teaching and learning at our school.
 Staff have embraced the notion of creating ILPs for students to ensure maximum focus in teaching.
-Our ongoing conversations re: pedagogy, teaching method and instructional models have produced curriculum documents for English and Mathematics which will assist with consistency of instruction through the school.
-We also have developed documentation detailing our vision of quality teaching at Murrabit Group School.
+Our ongoing conversations re: pedagogy, teaching method and instructional models have produced curriculum documents for English and Mathematics which continue to assist with consistency of instruction through the school.
+The development of our vision of quality teaching at Murrabit Group School has had a strong positive influence as it provides a constant reference point reflecting high expectations.

-Staff have been supported with ongoing investment in high quality PD in Maths as we continue to focus on building capacity to positively affect student outcomes.
+Staff have been supported in undertaking PD in individually targeted areas.
+We have also continued with our ongoing investment in high quality PD in Maths as we focus on building capacity to positively affect student outcomes.
 We have further developed our effective analysis of student assessment tasks to accurately identify stages of student learning in order to use these to support individual learning.